KnowitIZ/iz-kista-BlazorIMS/README.md

 1. Functionality of the QR code checkin and checkout reader.
 	1. Scanning a QR code results in nothing.
 	1. Have a confirmation of the QR code being scanned and checked in/checked out.
+1. Update Naming from Checked in to Return

 ## To Do
+1. Enable admin accounts to edit all fields of items in the inventory.
+1. Create a feature to clean/delete the entire inventory to be able to start fresh.
-1. Update Naming from Checked in to Return
+1. Remove "Supplier" field from item in inventory.
 1. Integrate with Azure Active Directory
-1. Deployed/Launched
+1. Deploy/Launch